ucsb-cs48/w19/_lab/lab05.md

 1. Start by making sure that you and your helper from team A are added to the slack for team B.

+2. On the slack, make a note of everyone present at the review from both teams.
+Any members of team B that are missing, hopefully are missing becuse they are engaged in the reciprocal review of A's product.)

 2. Then, start by sitting at the lead reviewee from team B's computer, where lead reviewee from team B has the product up and running.

 3. Ask the lead reviewee to walk you through the features of the product, as YOU, leader reviewer from team A, control the mouse and keyboard.
 You, the lead reviewer should be going through the features of the product, led by an explanation of the reviewee from team B.